Unscreen Yourself Dictionary Definition - Updated

 • You watch entire TV shows without remembering what happened

-• You sit with friends but scroll under the table
+• You sit with friends but doomscrolling under the table

 • You promise yourself "just 10 minutes" and lose an hour